 Vacuum Leak Detectors

-Though the pumps, valves, gauges and readouts vary between types of detectors, the basic function is the same.
+Though the pumps, valves, gauges, and readouts vary between types of detectors, the basic function is the same.
 The vacuum leak detector is applied to a closed system, producing a vacuum in the tested tube.
-Compressed air, known as a tracer, is pumped into the system and the pressure is monitored.
-A falling reading on the gauge indicates a leak, while the rate of the fall shows the severity of the leak.
-Though others may be used, helium is the most popular tracer gas as it is cheap, non-hazardous and nondestructive.
+Compressed air, known as a tracer, is pumped into the system, and the pressure is monitored.
+A falling reading on the gauge indicates a leak, while the fall rate shows the severity of the leak.
+Though others may be used, helium is the most popular tracer gas as it is cheap, non-hazardous, and nondestructive.
 Because the presence of helium in the atmosphere is low, it also enables testing with little concern for background interference when searching for the location of a leak.
-Vacuum leak detectors were once too large and difficult to maneuver, but as technologies improve portable devices are widely available and affordable.
+Vacuum leak detectors were once too large and difficult to maneuver, but portable devices are widely available and affordable as technologies improve.

 Types of Vacuum Leak Detectors

 Vacuum leak detectors have become integral to the family of leak detector tools because they are a reliable, economic, and not easily biased option for leak detection.
 A style of leak tester, it is able to locate where a leak is but not what the substance is called that is leaking.
 Like all other leak detecting mechanisms, it works as one part of a system with multiple elements.
 That is why a leak tester, which can identify the gas or liquid in the atmosphere, is a good complimentary tool.
 The vacuum detector can be used to ensure the quality of the pipes and be pulled out when there is a drop in productivity and a leak is for sure.
 As the uses of this particular detector vary, so do the types offered.
 Popular vacuum leak detectors include turbo-molecular, back scrolling, rotary, and dry running options, which offer many different features such as degree of tightness, pumping speed range, and corrosion resistance.